Affine Hecke algebras for classical p-adic groups: Introduction

-For the purposes of this paper, we only need to know Theorem \ref{thm:A} for supercuspidal $G^+$-representations.
-Indeed, the remainder of Theorem \ref{thm:A} follows from those cases with either \cite{Moe0,MoTa} or with our results discussed below and the detailed knowledge of the discrete series of Hecke algebras from \cite{AMS2,AMS3}.
-Consequently all results in paper hold for $G$ and $G^+$ as soon as we know Theorem \ref{thm:A} for supercuspidal representation of $G^+$ and the groups of smaller rank in the same family.\\
+For the purposes of this paper, we only need to know Theorem~\ref{thm:A} for supercuspidal $G^+$-representations.
+Indeed, the remainder of Theorem~\ref{thm:A} follows from those cases with either \cite{Moe0,MoTa} or with our results discussed below and the detailed know\-ledge of the discrete series of the Hecke algebras from \cite{AMS2,AMS3}.
+Consequently all results in paper hold for $G$ and $G^+$ as soon as we know Theorem~\ref{thm:A} for supercuspidal representations of $G^+$ and of the groups of smaller rank in the same family.\\

+Next we discuss our new results.
+An important aspect is their canonicity, by which we mean that they do not depend on arbitrary choices.
+For results that are not entirely canonical, we indicate the freedom in the choices.